Slapshot (band): Return to hardcore sound/mini hiatus, 16 Valve Hate and Olde Tyme Hardcore (1995-1999)

-In early 1996, Century Media Records invited Slapshot to take the lead spot on the Crossover 2000 European tour.
-From the outset, things went poorly, and the problems only escalated as the tour went on.
-About three weeks into the run, bassist Chris Lauria, frustrated and worn out, decided to leave and return home.
-His place was quickly taken by Brian Omer, who was already performing with another group on the tour, and he finished out the remaining dates with Slapshot.
-Two weeks following the tour, the band returned to Europe and once again played a short two and a half week club tour with John Madden [ex Doc Hopper] on bass.
-This tour featured Slapshot's first appearance at the Full Force Festival in Germany on June 23, 1996, where they opened for Motorhead and Ministry.
+In early 1996, Century Media Records invited Slapshot to take the headlining spot on the Crossover 2000 European tour.
+However things went poorly, from the beginning, and only got worse as the tour went on.
+Around three weeks into the tour, Lauria, became frustrated and worn out, which resulted in him ditching the band to return home.
+This led to Brian Omer, who was already performing with another group on the tour taking his place, and finishing out the remaining dates with Slapshot.
+The band quickly returned to Europe just two weeks later, once again embarking on a two-and-a-half-week club tour with John Madden [ex-Doc Hopper] on bass filling in for the absent Lauria.
+This tour featured Slapshot's first appearance at the Full Force Festival in Germany on June 23, 1996, where they opened for Motörhead and Ministry.

-In July 1997, Slapshot played what was to be their last concert in the United States for five years, in Plymouth, Massachusetts.
-For a long time, it looked as if this show was going to be their last show, ever.
-The concert was videotaped for local TV and the band was interviewed following the show.
-During the interview, Jack Kelly stated that he didn't know if it was Slapshot's last show or not, adding "every show can be the last, but then again, they might come out a few years later and do another show."
+In July 1997, Slapshot played what their last concert in the United States for five years, in Plymouth, Massachusetts.
+For a long time, it looked as if this show was going to be their last show ever.
+The concert was videotaped for local TV.
+During the post show interview, Kelly noted that he didn't know if it was Slapshot's last show or not, adding "every show can be the last, but then again, they might come out a few years later and do another show."

 Things then went quiet, leading people to believe the band had disbanded.
-However, they then toured Europe in 1999, including a stop at the Graspop Metal Meeting in Belgium.
+However, they then returned to tour Europe in 1999, including a stop at the Graspop Metal Meeting in Belgium.
 Former band members still couldn't get along, so Chris Lauria and Steve Risteen wouldn't participate, leading to David Link coming in as the replacement.
-In December 1999, a Slapshot tribute album called Boston Drops the Gloves: A Tribute to Slapshot was released by Flat Records (the label owned by Ken Casey of the Dropkick Murphys) and San Francisco-based TKO Records.
+In December 1999, a Slapshot tribute album called Boston Drops the Gloves: A Tribute to Slapshot was released by Flat Records and San Francisco-based TKO Records.
 The album included covers by 22 Boston bands.